BearcatJones1999/Put-Spread-Probability-Calculator/README.md

-Put Credit Spread Downside Risk Tool
+#Put Credit Spread Downside Risk Tool

 This notebook evaluates downside risk for short-dated put credit spreads by combining historical breach frequencies with forward-looking, regime-adjusted risk using a GARCH(1,1) model with Student-t (fat-tailed) errors.

 The objective is to determine whether a given downside threshold represents true tail risk or routine market noise under current volatility conditions.

-What it does
+#What it does:

 For a selected asset and holding window (e.g. 1W, 2W, 4W):